 Firefighters line up as they prepare to monitor and suppress the Double Creek fire throughout the night.

-The Hendricks-Davis family watches as a fire burns across the Siuslaw river and behind their farm.
+The Hendricks-Davis family watches as a fire burns across the Siuslaw river behind their farm.
 The fire burning behind the Hendricks-Davis family farm was lit intentionally by firefighters for a controlled burn of an area that was at risk of catching to the Sweet Creek Mile Post 2 wildfire.

 Orange haze from ash and smoke envelops a home in Marcola, Oregon, after residents of the area were forced to evacuate from the Holiday Farm fire.

 Ibach sets up his keyboard and sound equipment inside Mulligans Pub.
 Ibach plays several other instruments in addition to the keyboard.
-His preferred and primary instruments are keyboard, guitar and trombone.
+His preferred and primary instruments are the keyboard, guitar and trombone.

 Mulligans customer Steve Chadsev puts money in Ibach’s tip jar.
-Ibach said of all of the venues in Eugene, he makes the most money playing at Mulligans.
+Ibach said that of all of the venues in Eugene, he makes the most money playing at Mulligans.
 “I make 20% of what they sell that night on top of the tips I get.”
-Ibach said on a good night he can earn around $200 to $300.
+Ibach said on a good night, he can earn around $200 to $300.

 Eric Procter, left, and Denis Banks, right, bang on a table at Mulligans to the beat of Ibach’s performance.
 Procter and Banks are regulars at Mulligans Pub and make a point to come to the bar when Ibach performs.